ethanent/webauthn/README.md

 This is a flexible, unopinionated library for dealing with WebAuthn data structures generated during credential registration and assertion.

+Note that:
-Note that this library is currently in a pre-1.0 state.
+1. This library is currently in a pre-1.0 state.
+2. Because this library provides low-level functionality, be sure you know what you're doing when using it.

 ## Contributions